Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2023-02-05-Profiling-npm-install-times.md

 ```

 Total time, 1059.6964s (18 minutes), whom of them 34 seconds are spent on
-downloading Mafalda
+downloading Mafalda SFU
 [eslint-config](https://github.com/Mafalda-SFU/eslint-config) package (hum?
 Why
-so much?), and 15 minutes compiling both Mafalda custom Mediasoup prebuilds and
+so much?), and 15 minutes compiling both Mafalda SFU custom Mediasoup prebuilds
-the regular one
+and the regular one
 ([there are some incompatibilities starting on version 3.10.6](https://github.com/versatica/mediasoup/issues/982)
-that prevent using the latest one with Mafalda, working on fixing them at this
+that prevent using the latest one with Mafalda SFU, working on fixing them at
-moment).
+this moment).

 Mediasoup, *what else?*